zriyansh/signoz.io/opentelemetry/2022-05-20-opentelemetry-go.md

 **Step 5:  Initialize the tracer in main.go**

-Modify the main function to initialise the tracer  in `main.go`
+Modify the main function to initialise the tracer  in `main.go`.
+Initiate the tracer at the very beginning of our main function.

 ```
 func main() {